 Then there’s RCS-verified sending.
 There are a lot of text message phishing attacks happening right now.
 You will get a text message from what presumably could be your bank, but it’s actually not your bank.

 With RCS, there is going to be a feature called verified sending, which allows a brand to be verified.
-On the receiving end, consumers then knows it is the actual brand that is messaging them.
+On the receiving end, consumers then know it is the actual brand that is messaging them.
 This feature is going to protect a lot of those consumers.

 RCS Suggested Actions